cityandwool/danryland/_posts/2017-05-26-boost-your-youtube-views.markdown

 You should consider adding these terms to your video's meta data to make it more discoverable.

-To recap, optimise your YouTube video using these 5 steps:
+So to recap, optimise your YouTube video using these 5 steps:

 1. Get the YouTube Creator Studio app
-2. Experiment with some keyword research
+2. Experiment with keyword research
 3. Add keywords to your video
 4. Create a great thumbnail
 5. Review search terms